An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

 We conclude this section by noting that the approach of instantiating a parameterized priority function is not new in scheduling as a way to {\em interpret} algorithmic performance.
-For instance, Carastan-Santos et al.~\cite{carastan2017obtaining} proposed a similar approach to solve the problem of scheduling parallel tasks with release times, aiming to minimize the mean bounded slowdown.
-Their result states that tasks should be sorted according to the following priority function $f_1: (r,s,n)\mapsto \log_{10}(r) \cdot n + 8.7 \cdot 10^2 \cdot \log_{10}(s)$, where $r$ denotes the release time of the task, $n$ the number of nodes, and $s$ its size.
+For instance, a similar approach was used to solve the problem of scheduling parallel tasks with release times, aiming to minimize the mean bounded slowdown~\cite{carastan2017obtaining}.
+The result states that tasks should be sorted according to the following priority function $f_1: (r,s,n)\mapsto \log_{10}(r) \cdot n + 8.7 \cdot 10^2 \cdot \log_{10}(s)$, where $r$ denotes the release time of the task, $n$ the number of nodes, and $s$ its size.
 As with \cFourteen, this expression is readable and allows for some intuition, but it does not mean that it is (easily) interpretable.